-(15) Diversity Policy
+(15) Board Refreshment

-The Board endorses the principle that it should have a balance of skills, experience and diversity of perspectives appropriate to the Company's current and future global business and strategic initiatives, opportunities and challenges.
-The Board recognizes that maintaining a truly diverse membership with varying backgrounds, skills, expertise and other differentiating personal characteristics promotes inclusiveness, enhances the Board's deliberations, and contributes to the Board's overall effectiveness to better represent the long-term interests of the Company and its shareholders.
+The Board endorses the principle that it should have a variety of skills, experience and perspectives that can address the Company's current and future global business and strategic initiatives, opportunities, and challenges.
+The Board recognizes that maintaining a membership with varying backgrounds, skills, expertise and experiences enhances the Board's deliberations and contributes to the Board's overall effectiveness to better represent the long-term interests of the Company and its shareholders.

-The Governance Committee, acting on behalf of the Board, is committed to actively identifying and recruiting highly-qualified diverse candidates in the search process.
-In evaluating the suitability of individual candidates to the Board, the Governance Committee (or any search firm acting under the direction of the Governance Committee) considers the benefits of diversity, including diversity of thought, educational and professional background, gender, race, age, sexual orientation or ethnic and national background.
+The Governance Committee, acting on behalf of the Board, is committed to actively identifying and recruiting highly qualified candidates in the search process.
+In evaluating the suitability of individual candidates to the Board, the Governance Committee (or any search firm acting under the direction of the Governance Committee) considers the benefits of diversity of thought, educational and professional background, and experiences.